 If you want to be clear and concise about your company or brand, you should use graphic design.

 If you need a brand logo or slogan to sell your product, you should hire a graphic designer.
 Color is great at evoking emotion, while text clarifies the intent of a brand (think the Nike logo with the “Just Do It” underneath).

-Illustrations and graphic design are different in many ways, but that’s not to say they can’t be used simultaneously.
+Design and illustration are different in many ways, but that’s not to say they can’t be used simultaneously.

 Bonus Tip: Work with a freelancer or graphic design team that can do both.
 To get the best of both worlds, we typically recommend working with an unlimited graphic design company that can provide graphic design and custom illustration work for one low monthly cost.